Virginia can’t overcome mistakes, slow start in 37-17 loss to Wake Forest

-The Cavaliers (2-2) surrendered points on Wake Forest’s first seven possessions and 473 yards of total offense overall less than a week after North Carolina battered them for 699, the most since Mendenhall took over in 2016.
+The Cavaliers (2-2, 0-2 ACC) surrendered points on Wake Forest’s first seven possessions and 473 yards of total offense overall less than a week after North Carolina battered them for 699, the most since Mendenhall took over in 2016.
 Wake Forest’s onslaught included five plays of at least 20 yards and four covering at least 29 yards.

+“Lots and lots of work to do in terms of execution, in terms of discipline, in terms of making the right plays at the right times and having that sustained consistently from beginning to end,” Mendenhall said.
+“And that’s a direct reflection of my leadership, and the coaches are an extension of that, and then how the players play reflects preparation and how they’re prepared.
+I’m not happy with the result."

 Virginia never drew closer than two scores during the second half following a touchdown, its first of the game, on the opening series of the third quarter.
 That 17-yard scoring throw from quarterback Brennan Armstrong to tight end Jelani Woods came with 12:37 left and trimmed the deficit to 20-10.